 When you hear the term “annual conference,” it could be referring to any one of three things.
 The annual conference is a regional body, an organizational unit AND a yearly meeting.

-The annual (sometimes referred to as 'regional') conference is described by the church's Book of Discipline as the "basic unit" of the church.
+The annual (sometimes referred to as ‘regional’) conference is described by the church's Constitution and (other parts of the) Book of Discipline as the “basic unit” of the church.

-The United States has 57 annual conferences, supervised by 46 bishops.
-There are 76 annual conferences in Africa, Europe, and the Philippines, which are supervised by 20 bishops.
+The United States has 54 annual conferences, supervised by bishops in 46 episcopal areas.
+There are 75 annual conferences in Africa, Europe, and the Philippines, which are supervised by 20 bishops.

 Annual Conference sessions

-Each year — usually in May or June — all clergy members and an equal number of lay members selected from the local churches attend their conference's Annual Conference sessionmeet together to worship, fellowship, and conduct the business of the conference, which may last 3-5 days.
-During these sessions, members of the conference hear reports of past and ongoing work; adopt future goals, programs and budgets; ordain clergy members as deacons and elders; and elect delegates to Jurisdictional and General Conferences (every 4 years).
+Each year an equal number of clergy members and lay members attend their conference's annual conference session for worship, fellowship, and to conduct the business of the conference, which may last 3-5 days.
+These sessions include reports of past and ongoing work; adoption of future goals, programs and budgets; ordination of clergy members as deacons and elders; and election of delegates to Jurisdictional and General Conferences (every 4 years).
 The bishop presides over these meetings.
+See 2018 reports.